enderaaj15/ROS2/README_Assignment_6.md

 ### 🖥️ Monitoring Parameters

-There are a total of 6 parameters when set successfully, the `bmw_parameters_monitoring` will show an update as shown in the table
+There are a total of 6 parameters that will be monitored.
+When set successfully, the `bmw_parameters_monitoring` will show an update with an example as shown in the table below:
-below:

 | Parameter | Description | bmw_parameters_monitoring update in Terminal |
 | :---: | :--- | :--- |